Teminayo/Flight-Delays-in-Aviation/README.md

 # Skills/Concept Demonstrated
 The following concepts were used in this project;
-•	Data Manipulation with dplyr
+1. Data Manipulation with dplyr
-•	Test of Multicollinearity with Car
+2. Test of Multicollinearity with Car
-•	Data visualization with ggplot2
+3. Data visualization with ggplot2
-•	Baseline model using linear regression
+4. Baseline model using linear regression

 # Data Sourcing
 The dataset was obtained from Kaggle

 # Methodology
-•	Industry Problem Understanding
+1. Industry Problem Understanding
-•	Problem statement generation
+2. Problem statement generation
-•	Domain Knowledge acquisition
+3. Domain Knowledge acquisition
-•	Data preprocessing and cleaning
+4. Data preprocessing and cleaning
-•	Exploratory data analysis
+5. Exploratory data analysis;
-o	Univariate analysis
+   Univariate analysis,
-o	Bivariate analysis
+   Bivariate analysis,
-o	Multivariate analysis
+   Multivariate analysis
-•	Linear regression model using Arline flight late by 15min as dependent variable.
+6. Linear regression model using Arline flight late by 15min as dependent variable.

 # Insight to find
 1. Discover patterns in flight delays over different months or seasons.
 Are there specific times of the year when delays are more common?